-The IDSA Leadership Institute is multi-day, leadership and management training program designed exclusively for mid-career, infectious diseases and HIV specialists.
+The IDSA Leadership Institute is a leadership and management training program designed exclusively for mid-career, infectious diseases and HIV specialists.
 The program begins with a two-and-a-half-day intensive investigation into the skills and practices of effective leaders in medical and nonmedical contexts.

-Participants will join a distinguished community of ascending leaders, develop a personalized career plan, and work with their peers to draft a solution to a pressing leadership challenge within their place of employment.
+Participants will join a community of ascending leaders, develop a personalized career plan, and work with their peers to draft a solution to a pressing leadership challenge within their place of employment.

 Following the live training, participants will be expected to build on their shared experience by contributing to a remote learning community for one year following the Leadership Institute.
 Through this community, participants will engage in peer and near-peer mentoring, share challenges and successes concerning their career plans and leadership projects, and expand their professional networks.

 Held in Arlington, VA, the IDSA Leadership Institute draws from the principles and best practices of adult education to help prepare the next generation of ID leaders for the opportunities to which they are likely to rise.

 The IDSA 2019 Leadership Institute is intended for mid-career or senior physicians ascending into leadership roles within the near term or seeking to address areas of need in an existing leadership role.
 Unlike other physician-leader training programs, the IDSA Leadership Institute is intended specifically for infectious diseases and HIV specialists and the opportunities to which they are likely to ascend.
 Participants will learn with a community of their peers and exit the program with a robust network of likeminded professionals.

 To learn more about the goals of the IDSA Leadership Institute, please see Program Information.

 All Institute participants must meet the following criteria at the time of application: